Friday, March 13, 2015

 Morning in paradise

-As expats who moved to Isla Mujeres a few years ago, we were definitely not prepared or well informed on what to expect with regards to the cost of living in Mexico.
+As expats who moved to Isla Mujeres a few years ago, we were definitely not prepared or well-informed on what to expect with regard to the cost of living in Mexico.
 All that we had heard was that electricity was very expensive.

-Okay, we could deal with that by building our home using energy efficient methods, but we really needed a few comforts such as air conditioning, an ice-maker, wine fridge …. you get the idea.
+We could deal with that by building our home using energy-efficient methods, but we really needed a few comforts such as air conditioning, an ice-maker, and a wine fridge.
+You get the idea.

 Typical monthly water bill, in pesos